Our Staff

 Lady Carlson

-Lady Carlson has been organizing with the Industrial Areas Foundation since 1991.
+Lady Carlson has been organizing with the Industrial Areas Foundation (IAF) since 1991.
 She began her organizing career as a leader in the Triangle Interfaith Project in Southeast Texas when it was in the Sponsoring Committee stage.
 A native of Port Arthur, TX, her first organizing assignment was with The Metropolitan Organization (TMO) in Houston.
-She was a Senior Organizer with Dallas Area Faith (DAI) and the Lead Organizer with Allied Communities of Tarrant (ACT) in Fort Worth.
-Ms. Carlson is currently the Lead Organizer of Northern and Central Louisiana Interfaith.
+She went on to serve as a Senior Organizer with Dallas Area Faith (DAI) and the Lead Organizer with Allied Communities of Tarrant (ACT) in Fort Worth.

 • Picture of Melissa Flournoy